Benjamin L. Lev

-Benjamin Leonard Lev is an American physicist and Professor of Physics and Applied Physics at Stanford University.
+Benjamin Leonard Lev is an American physicist and the Stanford Fortitude Professor and Professor of Physics and Applied Physics at Stanford University.

 He studies quantum many-body physics, both in and out of equilibrium, by combining the tools of ultracold atomic physics, quantum optics, and condensed matter physics.

 Biography

 Lev grew up in Crystal River, Florida, and attended Crystal River High School.
 He received his physics bachelor's degree magna cum laude from Princeton in 1999 and his physics Ph.D. from Caltech in 2005, working with Hideo Mabuchi.
 Lev was an NRC postdoc at JILA with (2006-2007) Jun Ye and an assistant professor at the University of Illinois at Urbana-Champaign (2008-2011).
 He joined the Stanford faculty in 2011, where he is now Professor of Physics and Applied Physics and runs a quantum many-body physics research lab.

 Work

 Lev's research focuses on exploring quantum many-body physics, especially in nonequilibrium settings.
 The contributions of his group include: